makannew/CPP-practice/README.md

 Practice of using [bubble sort algorithm](https://en.wikipedia.org/wiki/Bubble_sort) to sort array of numbers.
 It is not very efficient but it can detect already sorted list in first pass.

 ### [merge-sort algorithm](https://github.com/makannew/CPP-practice/blob/master/merge_sort.cpp)
-It is an efficient sorting algorithm
+[Here](https://en.wikipedia.org/wiki/Merge_sort) is an explanation about merge-sort algorithm.